 Anyway, I’ll stop rambling about how much I like branding and get to the point.

-There comes a time in every business that’s been around for a while where you might start thinking about rebranding.
+There comes a time in every business that’s been around for a while where you might start thinking about a rebranding project.
 As well we know, markets, trends and time don’t stand still.
 What looked fresh, exciting and modern when you developed it 10 or even 5 years ago probably doesn’t now.
 Your core values and mission might have shifted as you grew.
 The market and the demand for certain products has probably changed.
 These are all very good reasons to put your brand under the microscope.

 Sound like you?
 Well, read on for a whistle stop tour of how to approach a rebranding project